-Note 3: As per the Finance Act, the capital gains on transfer/redemption /maturity of unlisted bond or an unlisted debenture on or after 23 July 2024 will be deemed to be short term capital gains (irrespective of the period of holding).
+Note 3: As per the Finance (No. 2) Act, 2024 the capital gains on transfer/redemption /maturity of unlisted bond or an unlisted debenture on or after 23 July 2024 is deemed to be short term capital gains (irrespective of the period of holding).
 Consequently, such short-term capital gains shall be chargeable to tax at the applicable rates (plus applicable surcharge and cess).
 Taxability of capital gains under the ITA as amended by the Finance Act are as follows: